 If you grow more than one variety you could grow your own brand new variety of tomato by cross-pollinating the flowers.

 - Glass jar

 Choose a couple of healthy tomatoes and mark them with a tag, so you don't pick and eat them by accident.
 When the tomatoes are very ripe, pick them off the plant.

-A mould will develop after about four of five days.
+Halve the tomatoes and scoop the seeds out into a shallow jar of water.
+Put the jar aside for four of five days, after which a mould will have developed.
 This helps to remove the gelatinous coating on the tomato seed, which can prevent germination.

-Pour the seeds into a sieve and wash thoroughly with water to remove the mould.
+After four or five days, pour the seeds into a sieve and wash them thoroughly with water to remove the mould.

-Arrange them on a plate or piece of kitchen roll to dry.
-Once the seeds have dried out, store them in a paper envelope in a dark, cool place until spring.
-Make sure they are clearly labelled.
+Arrange the seeds on a piece of kitchen roll to dry out.
+Once the seeds have dried out thoroughly, store them in a paper envelope in a dark, cool place until spring.
+Make sure they're clearly labelled.

 1. Choose two plants that have qualities you would like to combine in a new plant.
 First, remove the anthers from a newly opened flower with your fingers or a pair of tweezers, to create a seedbearing parent.